Table of Contents

-The most frequent location is along the lateral venous lacunae of the superior sagittal sinus, followed by transverse sinus.
-There are three consistent venous lacunae on each side of the SSS: the frontal, the parietal and the occipital lacunae.
+They are usually located along the lateral venous lacunae of the superior sagittal sinus, followed by the transverse sinus.
+There are three consistent venous lacunae on each side of the SSS: the frontal, the parietal, and the occipital lacunae.

 Miniature-sized granulations are called villi.

 Named after the Italian anatomist Antonio Pacchioni, calcified granulations are called Pacchionian bodies.
 Occasionally, arachnoid granulations are called Pacchioni’s granulations.

 Granular fovea are impressions of arachnoid granulations on the undersurface of the overlying bone.

 Tributaries of the Dural Venous Sinuses

 The major groups of veins that communicate with the DVS are as follows.

 The meningeal veins intermingle to form a plexus in the endosteal layer of the dura and in the potential space between it and the periosteum of the inner table of the calvarium.
 They peregrinate between the DVS internally and the pterygoid plexus after exiting the skull.
 Along with the diploic veins, they amalgamate into the lateral venous lacunae in the DVS.

 These veins are frequently seen in the parasagittal aspect of the SSS and around the sigmoid sinus.
-They are situated at the interface between the extracranial veins, DVS, meningeal veins and the diploic veins.
+They are situated at the interface between the extracranial veins, DVS, meningeal veins, and the diploic veins.

-The few prominent emissary veins can be summarized as follows:
+The key emissary veins can be summarized as follows: